-The Great Lakes and our communities face serious challenges, from crumbling water infrastructure to the threat of invasive Asian Carp.
+The Great Lakes and our communities face serious challenges, from crumbling water infrastructure to the threat of invasive carp.
 Thanks to strong, bipartisan efforts over the past decade, we have made significant progress toward our collective vision of safe, healthy Great Lakes accessible to all.

 But much more remains to be done.
 We need to address places where systemic racism is undermining the protection of safe and clean water for all.
 Our vision of a healthy, safe Great Lakes for everyone includes addressing environmental injustices.
 It also means recognizing that a changing climate will make existing Great Lakes problems worse for the foreseeable future.
 There is no time to waste.

 We have identified our top five priorities for President Biden’s administration for their first year in office.
 We look forward to working with President Biden, Vice President Harris, and the members of their administration to move forward protection of one of our nation’s most precious resources, the Great Lakes.

 1. Prioritize Environmental Justice

 Low-income communities and communities of color are disproportionately impacted by pollution.
 Environmental justice seeks to address this unfair distribution of pollution and repair the harm that it causes.
 It requires the fair treatment and meaningful involvement of people of color and low-income communities in the development, implementation, and enforcement of environmental laws, regulations, and policies.
 The Great Lakes region has the opportunity to lead the way, to show how environmental justice can be achieved.
 There are specific actions the administration can take to address environmental justice in the Great Lakes region right now.